Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Multifractal analysis

-In the main text, we assess the presence of a critical or intermediate phase through the computation of the IPR, NPR, as well as of the quantity $\eta$ [see, respectively, Eqs.~\eqref{eq:IPR}, \eqref{eq:NPR}, and \eqref{eq:eta}].
+In the main text, we assess the presence of an intermediate phase through the computation of the IPR, NPR, as well as of the quantity $\eta$ [see, respectively, Eqs.~\eqref{eq:IPR}, \eqref{eq:NPR}, and \eqref{eq:eta}].
 The nonzero value of both the averaged IPR and NPR, accompanied by a value of $\eta > -\log_{10}\mathcal{N}$ suggests the existence of such a phase.
-Another key property of critical eigenstates that is widely used to distinguish them from localized to extended state is their multifractal characteristics \cite{Mirlin_RevModPhys}.
+A key property of RLTs is also that the eigenstates undergoing the transition become critical \cite{Roy2022}.
+To distinguish these critical eigenstates from localized or extended states, a widely used method is to look at their multifractal characteristics \cite{Mirlin_RevModPhys}.

-In this Appendix, we conduct a multifractal analysis to ensure the critical nature of the reentrant phase which we observe in the main text (see the gray area for $0.32 \lesssim \Delta_1 \lesssim 0.35$ in Fig.~\ref{fig:NPR and IPR}).
+In this Appendix, we conduct a multifractal analysis to ensure the critical nature of the eigenstates in the reentrant intermediate phase which we observe in the main text (see the yellow spot around $\Delta_1 \simeq 0.34$ in Fig.~\ref{fig:spectrum vs Delta1}(b), for eigenstates with indices $n/2\mathcal{N} \in [0.4, 0.5]$).
 To this end, we compute the $q$-dependent generalized IPR defined as \cite{Mirlin_RevModPhys}

 and analyze its scaling with the system size to extract the multifractal exponent $\tau_q$, as done, e.g., in Ref.~\cite{Roy2022}.
 Localized and extended states are characterized, respectively, by a multifractal exponent $\tau_q=0$ and $\tau_q=q-1$.
 Any other behavior of the multifractal exponent as a function of $q$ indicates multifractality \cite{Mirlin_RevModPhys}.
 We note that the case $q=2$ corresponds to the usual IPR, as defined in Eq.~\eqref{eq:IPR}.